5donuts/tilr/README.md

 # Tilr

-Convert the pixels of one image to be made of a set of smaller images.
+Build a mosaic of a particular image out of a set of smaller images.

 Inspired by [tokotchd/PixelPicturePermutator](https://github.com/tokotchd/PixelPicturePermutator).